Jamal Nebez: Education

 Parallel to attending the state schools, he had the opportunity to study Islamic law, philosophy and theology.
 He studied physics and mathematics at the science faculty at the Teachers' Training Faculty at the University of Baghdad in the first half of the 1950s.
 From October 1955 to 1961, Nebez was a secondary school teacher of physics and math.
 For three years, he taught in Iraqi Kurdistan; first in Kirkuk and then in Arbil.
 Then he taught for three years in Basrah and Baghdad.
 In the summer of 1956, Nebez travelled to Syria and Lebanon, where he met many Kurdish intellectuals, poets and writers who worked and published in Kurdish.
 In the summer of 1957, he travelled to Iranian Kurdistan and Tehran.
 Just like in Lebanon, he also met many intellectuals in Iranian Kurdistan.
 He met the famous Kurdish cleric and writer, Ayatollah Mohammed Mardokh-i Kurdistani (1885–1975) whom he agreed with to serve the Kurdish language and culture.

 In 1962, he left for Europe to pursue his studies in pedagogy, Iranology, and Islamic studies.
 He attended the Universities of Munich, Würzburg and the University of Hamburg.
 He also studied political science, journalism and law at the Free University of Berlin.
 In 1965, while a student in Munich, he jointly founded the National Union of the Kurdish Students in Europe (NUKSE) with his partisan friends Brusk Ibrahim and Latif Ali.
-In 1985, he and other emigrants from Kurdistan, mostly academics, scientists, literates and artists founded the Kurdish Academy of Science and Arts, which was based in Stockholm.
+In 1985, he and other immigrants from Kurdistan, mostly academics, scientists, literates and artists founded the Kurdish Academy of Science and Arts, which was based in Stockholm.